White Dwarf (magazine): 2000s

 In December 2004, White Dwarf published its 300th issue in the United Kingdom, Australia, and North America.
 (Note: The North American publication number is one less than the corresponding issue for the United Kingdom publication.)
 Each issue contained many special "freebies" as well as articles on the history of the magazine and the founding of Games Workshop.

 The monthly battle reports are a regular feature.
 Battle reports detail a battle between two or more forces, usually with their own specific victory conditions.
 The reports follow the gamers through their army selection, tactics and deployment, through the battle to their respective conclusions.
 The format varies, ranging from a simplified, generalized style to a more detailed and visual style.

-The page count of the US and UK publications was substantially different (for example, bearing in mind the US/UK numbering difference: issue US #319, 156 pages; UK #320, 132 pages) with substantial differences in actual amount of content (for example in the same issues: US, 114 pages; UK, 71 pages) and each magazine had substantial overlap with the other as well as unique articles.
+The page count of the US and UK publications was substantially different (for example, bearing in mind the US/UK numbering difference: issue US #319, 156 pages; UK #320, 132 pages), as was the amount of content (for example in the same issues: US, 114 pages; UK, 71 pages), and each magazine had significant overlap with the other as well as unique articles.